 ss360Config.suggestions.linksOpenNewTabin your ss360Config.

 React and Vue components for developers

-We do not just strive to make life easier for our users and your customers, but also for the developer community.
+We strive to make life easier not only for you and your customers, but also for the developer community.

 We’re open to collaborating with Gatsby developers to build a Gatsby plugin in the future, so if you have a project to try us on, get in touch.

 Additionally, the Site Search 360 Vue component provides a simple way to add Site Search 360 to your Vue app.